 - Fostering literacy as a life-long habit

-Registration for Make Me a Maker is found on our homepage.
+Registration for Make Me a Maker is found on our homepage prior to session dates.

 Funding for the classroom and program was provided through a Diocese of Greensburg Innovation Grant.
 The MQA Make Me a Maker grant was funded by St. Vincent College and the Paul and Anne Smiy Family Foundation.